plume-lang/plume/README.md

 Its syntax has been designed to be non-aggressive and free, resulting in a pleasant-to-use and very extensible language.
 Plume supports some very cool features such as:

-- **Powerful structures** enabled with row-polymorphism to let you take serious advantage of the language type system
+- **Powerful data structures** enabled with ADTs to let you take serious advantage of the language type system
 - **Extension system**, allowing you to define generalized behaviors for your types
 - **Strict type system**, letting you to serenely compile your programs without worrying about runtime errors
 - **Safe standard library** to avoid basic but hard-to-find bugs